The Parable of the Wicked Tenants, Matt. 21:33-46

 A parable is a story that is intended to teach a moral or spiritual lesson.
 Jesus exposed the spiritual condition of the chief priests and the Pharisees through the telling of this story.
 And, it is scathing in its pronouncement of murder.

 In this analogy, the owner of a vineyard, who established the vineyard with great effort, left it in the care of tenants or renters.
 These renters did not produce the fruit that was expected of them.
 Worse yet, they kept killing the owners’ servants who came to check on their progress!
-Essentially, Jesus is calling the ruling elders, lazy shiftless servants who committed murder to hide from the owner their unproductiveness.
+Essentially, Jesus is calling the ruling elders, lazy shiftless servants who murdered to hide from the owner their unproductiveness.

 Israel’s spiritual condition had been one of rejecting and killing the prophets, and finally the Messiah.
 They had been sent prophet after prophet and although they claimed to love these prophets, in reality, they rejected the teachings.
 By doing so, they rejected God.